You are here

 • Genital warts.

 The HPV vaccine is safe.
 Vaccines are approved for use in Canada only if they meet very strict standards for safety and effectiveness.
 The HPV vaccine was well studied in clinical trials.
 It was only approved for use in Canada after the studies showed it was safe and effective.
-Since approval, millions of doses of HPV vaccines have been given worldwide, and vaccine safety monitoring has continued to show that the HPV vaccine is safe.
+Since approval, hundreds of millions of doses of HPV vaccines have been given worldwide, and vaccine safety monitoring has continued to show that the HPV vaccine is safe.

 Fact